geneontology/annotation_extensions/doc/results_in_maturation_of.md

 ### Usage
 The relationship that links an entity with a process that results in the progression of the entity over time that is independent of changes in it's shape and results in an end point state of that entity.

+### Comment
+Example of use: an annotation of gene X to cell maturation with results_in_maturation_of CL:0000057 (fibroblast) means that the fibroblast is mature at the end of the process.

 ### Subsets
 [display_for_curators, AE_cellular_component, AE_cell_or_anatomical]